Ancient Mediterranean + Europe

 As a result of these fierce and successful military campaigns, the Assyrians acquired massive resources from all over the Near East which made the Assyrian kings very rich.
-The palaces were on an entirely new scale of size and glamor; one contemporary text describes the inauguration of the palace of Kalhu, built by Assurnasirpal II (who reigned in the early 9th century), to which almost 70,000 people were invited to banquet.
+The palaces were on an entirely new scale of size and glamour; one contemporary text describes the inauguration of the palace of , built by , to which almost 70,000 people were invited to banquet.

 Some of this wealth was spent on the construction of several gigantic and luxurious palaces spread throughout the region.
 The interior public reception rooms of Assyrian palaces were lined with large scale carved limestone reliefs which offer beautiful and terrifying images of the power and wealth of the Assyrian kings and some of the most beautiful and captivating images in all of ancient Near Eastern art.

 Silent video reconstructs the Northwest Palace of Ashurnasirpal II at Nimrud.
 Video from The Metropolitan Museum of Art